enatsek/Debian-Ubuntu/nginx.md

 #### 2.2.2.Get the Certificates

-Get the certificates with certbot:
+Obtain certificates with Certbot:

 ```
 sudo certbot certonly -d 386387.xyz,www.386387.xyz --agree-tos --webroot
 ```

+Parameters explained:
-- **certonly**: Get the certificates only, do not install them
+- `certonly`: Obtain certificates only; do not install them automatically.
-- **-d ...**: Get a certificate for all these domains
+- `-d ...`: Obtain certificates for all listed domains.
-- **--agree-tos**: Accept the terms of services
+- `--agree-tos`: Accept the Terms of Service.
-- **--webroot**: Put challenge (authentication) files to a webroot folder.
-If you don't have a web server installed, then certbot may span a temporary web server to authenticate.
-But we already have 1 so we don't need it.
+- `--webroot`: Place challenge (authentication) files in a webroot folder.

+Certbot will:
-It asks for your email to inform you if needed and asks to share your email address with EFF, you can answer Y if you want.
+1. Ask for your email address (for notifications and to share with EFF if you agree).

-Then asks for the webroot directory of the domain, you can enter yours, mine is ```/var/www/386387.xyz```.
+2. Request the webroot directory for the domain (enter `/var/www/386387.xyz`).

-If you are getting a certificate for more than 1 domains like me, it asks for other's webroot too, you can select 2 as the other webroot.
+3. For multiple domains, request webroot directories for each (select option 2 for the alternative webroot).

-Our certificates are installed as following:
+Certificates are installed at:

 ```
 Certificate is saved at: /etc/letsencrypt/live/386387.xyz/fullchain.pem